Tag: holowaty

 Celebrating the Life of Ray Gliha, National Champion

-Recently on August 14, 2023, a former player of the GHTBL, Raymond E. Gliha passed away peacefully at his home in Manchester, Connecticut.
-Gliha was born December 23, 1959, and was a lifelong Manchester resident.
-He was known to have a witty sense of humor.
+Ray Gliha was born December 23, 1959.
+He was a lifelong Manchester resident who was known to have a witty sense of humor.
 He would often write a poem or limerick for friends and family on their birthday and anniversary celebrations.
 People close to Ray knew him as the life of the party, a very loyal friend and an avid Boston Red Sox fan.

 1980 Eastern Connecticut State College Baseball Team